sonodima/discover/readme.md

 # Wait what?

-After hooking the target process, Discord initializes an Electron window that loads a URL that looks something like this `https://discord.com/overlay?build_id=x&rpc=y&rpc_auth_token=z&pid=w`
+After hooking the target process, Discord initializes an Electron window that loads a URL similar to this `https://discord.com/overlay?build_id=x&rpc=y&rpc_auth_token=z&pid=w`
 <br>
 It then copies the frame buffer from this window and draws it over the game's window.
+Then it copies this window's frame buffer and draws it on the game window.

-By making Discord load a local hosted WebGL 2.0 renderer, we can communicate with it in order to draw over games and (potentially) get keyboard inputs.
+By having Discord load a locally hosted WebGL 2.0 renderer, we can communicate with it to draw on games and (potentially) get keyboard input.

 # Setup